 Golliwogg is a type of rag doll.
 It is also known as golliwog or golly.
 It is made from black fabric and has black eyes bordered with white, red lips with white teeth and curly hair.

 Inspiration for gollywog dolls came from Florence Kate Upton, who was born in 1873 in Flushing, New York, and was the daughter of English parents.
 Her father died when she was 14, and she moved back to England.
 To afford art school, she illustrated the book “The Adventures of Two Dutch Dolls and a Golliwogg.”
 It was a children’s book with a character named Golliwogg who looked scary but was a positive character.
 Inspired by blackface minstrels, he had black skin, red lips, and curly hair and was dressed in traditional minstrel cloth.

-Golliwogg proved very popular and book was sold very well in England along with its sequels.
-Similar dolls and images started carrying name gollywog because of that popularity and because Florence did not patented the name.
-This made the doll a popular children’s toy during large part of 20th century.
-It fame was so wide that it spread to advertising and other selling items like children's china and other toys, ladies' perfume, and jewelry.
-James Robertson & Sons, British jam factory, used Gollywog as a mascot from 1910 until 2001.
-“Blackjack” - aniseed candy made in United Kingdom used gollywog’s face from 1920s until 1980s.
+Golliwogg proved very popular, and the book sold very well in England, along with its sequels.
+Similar dolls and images started carrying the name gollywog because of that popularity and because Florence did not patent the name.
+This made the doll a popular children’s toy during a large part of the 20th century.
+Its fame was so wide that it spread to advertising and other selling items like children's china and other toys, ladies' perfume, and jewelry.
+James Robertson & Sons, a British jam factory, used Gollywog as a mascot from 1910 until 2001.
+“Blackjack” - aniseed candy made in the United Kingdom used gollywog’s face from the 1920s until the 1980s.